ROCm/rocPyDecode/README.md

 # rocDecode Python Binding

 The rocDecode Python Binding, rocPyDecode, is a tool that allows users to access rocDecode APIs in both Python and C/C++ languages.
-It works by connecting Python and C/C++ libraries, enabling functions calling and data passing between the two languages.
+It works by connecting Python and C/C++ libraries, enabling function calling and data passing between the two languages.
 The rocpydecode.so library is a wrapper that facilitates the use of rocDecode APIs that are written primarily in C/C++ language within Python.

 ## Prerequisites